 Relaying your data into public channels ensures that managers and other team members can stay updated on progress and results.
 And less juggling between apps and logins means that you’ll have fewer lags slowing you down.

 Connect these apps and services to your Slack workspace to bring more of your team’s workflows into one place.

-Compile detailed Salesforce and Google Analytics reports and share them with the team, straight from Slack.
+Pull detailed Salesforce and Google Analytics reports and share them with the team, right from Slack.

 Know when to boost or pause campaigns by tracking real-time click-through and conversion rates in Slack.
 Type /Askadstage in your message box to see campaign analytics across Google and social media platforms and to pause campaigns instantly.

-Keep everyone aligned and projects moving forward by relaying updates from the project-tracking tool Asana.
+Keep everyone aligned and keep projects moving forwards by pulling in updates from the project-tracking tool Asana.
 Create tasks, add comments and mark them as complete without leaving the channel.

 See the status of email campaign engagement and receive updates when people subscribe and unsubscribe.
 Launch a message thread to discuss a specific result with the team in more detail.